 Click OK to close the dialog box.

-Close the Administrator.
-Make sure that the EFT Server service is still running, then configure the remote Administrator using the procedure below.
+Close the administration interface.
+Make sure that the EFT service is still running, then configure the remote administration interface using the procedure below.

-Specify EFT Server Group to which you want to add the remote server.
+Specify EFT Group to which you want to add the remote server.

 On the File menu, click Add New Server.
 The Login wizard New Administrator Connection page appears.